AlexH-COS/GoofyPaintGUI/README.md

 # Exercise on using GIT to push code

--I had GIT installed prior so configurations through me for a loop
+-I had GIT installed prior so configurations threw me for a loop